 POOR TREATMENT?
 IT’S NOT WHAT YOU THINK

 There are multiple stories about poor treatment of patients, and “crazy” therapy plans like lobotomies, shock therapy and such.
 According to our guide, that’s not the reason the institution was shut down.
-Those treatments, at the time, were state of the art advances in the world of behavior health and psychiatric hospitalizations.
+Those treatments, at the time, were state-of-the-art advances in the world of behavior health and psychiatric hospitalizations.

 The problem was the lack of help.
 With such a large number of patients, there was only one doctor for every 200-300 patients.
 At that rate, no matter how caring and intelligent the doctor, patients just could not get the mental health care they needed.